From paradise beaches to world-class golf, here’s why Scotland should be on your bucket list

 Haggis is a far more traditional affair and is considered the national dish of Scotland.
 It’s a savoury pudding made with the heart, liver and lungs of sheep, all mixed together with onion, oats, suet, spices and salt, then encased in the animal’s stomach.
 Nowadays, you’re more likely to find it bound together with an artificial casing, similar to that of a sausage and served with a side of neeps (swede) and tatties (mashed potatoes).

 Moving on to the harder stuff, there are more than 120 whisky distilleries across the country with its five main regions producing a wide variety of whiskies — each with a different and distinct flavour.
 Whisky is not the only spirit in town, as Scotland also produces 70% of the U.K.’s gin, including Hendrick’s, Gordon’s and Tanqueray.
+A personal favourite and a recent discovery of mine is Kirkjuvagr Orkney gin.
+I evening considered paying for a checked bag just so I can bring a couple of bottles back to London with me!

 There are mountains and lakes, beaches and islands all over the world, but the uniqueness of Scotland really does make it one of the most beautiful places on earth.